 Handsome, charmed PI Lance White (Tom Selleck) may speak lines that sound like they're from a 1940s B movie, but everyone is so attracted to him they hang on his every word.
-That is everyone except ...
+That is, everyone except ...

-Sam McCloud is a Marshal from a Taos, New Mexico, who takes a temporary assignment in the New York City Police.
+Sam McCloud is a Marshal from Taos, New Mexico, who takes a temporary assignment in the New York City Police Department.
 His keen sense of detail and detecting subtle clues, learned from his experience, enable him to nab unsuspecting criminals despite his unbelieving boss.

 Series about an ex-convict-turned-private-investigator named Jim Rockford who would rather run away than fight and would rather go fishing than work.
 He isn't a coward, and he isn't lazy -- just rather on the cautious side, that's all.
 And he bears a very strong resemblance to Western television hero Bret Maverick.
 Rockford is sometimes assisted (and sometimes deterred) in his cases by friends Dennis Becker (a police detective), Evelyn "Angel" Martin (his cowardly former cellmate) and pretty Beth Davenport (his lawyer).Written by

 Marty McKee <firstname.lastname@example.org>

 24 of 25 people found this review helpful.